Self-Manage vs Property Manager in Oklahoma City (Full Comparison 2026)

 The 10% Fee Illusion

 The primary reason owners self-manage is straightforward: they want to save exactly 8% to 10% of gross rents every month.
 On a $1,500 rental, saving $150 a month sounds like an obvious win.
+This debate usually starts when landlords begin comparing property management fees in Oklahoma City.

-However, this perfectly logic breaks down when investors fail to account for the value of their own time.
+However, this logic breaks down when investors fail to account for the value of their own time.
 Managing a property effectively is not passive income; it is an active, part-time job.
 It requires leasing, accounting, maintenance dispatch, and middle-of-the-night emergency responses.

 If your hourly rate in your primary career or business is $50+ per hour, spending 10 to 15 hours a month managing a property means you are "paying" up to $750 in opportunity costs just to save $150.
+Valuing your time correctly is one of the most overlooked ways to maximize ROI on rental properties in Oklahoma City.

 The Hidden 15-Hour Monthly Commitment